 Interest Rate Sensitivity.
-As of March 31, 2023, we had cash, cash equivalents, marketable securities and restricted cash of \$540.5 million consisting of cash deposited in a highly rated financial institution in the United States and in a short-term U.S. Treasury money market fund, as well as high-grade corporate bonds and commercial paper.
+As of March 31, 2024, we had cash, cash equivalents, investment securities and restricted cash of approximately \$477.4 million, consisting of cash deposited in highly rated financial institutions in the United States and in short-term U.S. Treasury bonds, money market funds, as well as high-grade corporate bonds and commercial paper.
 The primary objective of our investment activities is to preserve our capital for the purpose of funding operations and we do not enter into investments for trading or speculative purposes.
 We believe that we do not have material exposure to high-risk investments such as mortgage-backed securities, auction rate securities or other special investment vehicles within our money-market fund investments.
-We believe that we do not have any material exposure to changes in fair value as a result of changes in interest rates.
-Since early 2022, interest rates have risen which is increasing our interest income.
-Due to recent uncertainty in the banking industry, interest rates dropped in March 2023 causing a gain in investments held over various maturities.
-This gain resulted in a lower net unrealized loss balance of \$2.7 million as of March 31, 2023.
+We believe that we do not have any material exposure to changes in fair value as a result of changes in interest rates as we intend and have the ability to hold our investments to maturity.
+Beginning in early 2022, interest rates began to rise, increasing our interest income.
+These rates began to stabilize in the second half of 2023 and have remained relatively consistent.
+During the first quarter of 2024, there was an unrealized loss due to increases in interest rates that resulted in a net unrealized loss position of \$0.4 million as of March 31, 2024.

 Inflation Risk.
-Inflation generally may affect us by increasing our cost of labor, clinical trial costs, and costs of other outsourced activities.
-To date, inflation has not had a material impact on our business, but if the global inflationary trends continue, we expect appreciable increases in clinical trial, selling, labor, and other operating costs.
+Inflation generally affects us by increasing our cost of labor, clinical trial costs, and other outsourced activities.
+To date, inflation has not had a material impact on our business.
+Should global inflation increase in the future, we expect increases in clinical trial, selling, labor, and other operating costs.
 If our costs were to become subject to significant inflationary pressures, we may not be able to fully offset such higher costs through price increases of our product.
 Our inability or failure to do so could adversely affect our business, financial condition and results of operations.

 Capital Market Risk.
-Although we receive product revenues from commercial sales of CAPLYTA, we continue to assess the need for additional funding through other sources.
-One possible source of funding is through further equity offerings.
-Our ability to raise funds in this manner depends upon capital market forces affecting our stock price.
+Although we receive product revenues from commercial sales of CAPLYTA, we may in the future, depend on funds raised through other sources.
+One possible source of funding is through further securities offerings.
+Our ability to raise funds in this manner depends upon capital market forces affecting our stock price among other things.